 Is there anything cuter than a fluffy Angora bunny???
-Just look at this face!
+Just look at this cute little fluffy face!

-All that cute fluff definitely comes at a cost though.
-There is a lot of grooming involved to keep Angoras healthy & happy (and producing top quality wool!).
+All that cute fluff definitely comes at a price.
+There is a lot of grooming involved to keep Angoras healthy, happy, and producing top-quality wool.
 Don’t let that deter you from adding one of these sweet fluff balls to your family.
 If you can set aside about a half hour a week for grooming (and a bit more time during shedding periods) you should be fine!

 Tools for grooming